-It begins in the safe environment of an indoor pool during three, two-hour sessions where a kayak, paddle and spray skirt will be provided.
+It begins in the safe environment of an indoor pool during two, two-hour sessions where a kayak, paddle and spray skirt will be provided.
 You’ll be taught the basic elements & skills of whitewater kayaking before you get on moving water.

 The course will conclude during a weekend in May (Flat Water/Moving Water Weekend) where on Saturday, we’ll meet at a lake in the Denver area that allows more time and space to practice the skills you’ve learned at the pool.
 On Sunday, you’ll get on moving water for the first time and learn about reading whitewater, river features and maneuvering your kayak.
 The location on Sunday will not be determined until a few days beforehand as it’s dependent on river levels.
 We hope to keep it in the Denver area, but it may require a drive to a river with the appropriate level of water and difficultly.
 Students will need to provide their own kayaks & essential gear for this weekend.
 If you don’t own your own gear, we’ve been able to arrange with area kayaking shops to rent kayaks & gear to students at discounted rates in the past.

 *Note: This course will introduce you to rolling but it’s not the focus of this course and its unlikely students will master this skill.
 Colorado Whitewater offers classes that focus specifically on rolling.
 These classes would still be appropriate for students who’ve completed the Beginner Course or have previous kayaking and whitewater experience.